bturse/awardsreport/architecture.md

     3. `alembic upgrade head` (add indexes)
 - replace set_award_summary_unique_key with a more performant solution, perhaps update copy from statement
-- request all downloads at once in seed.py
 - implement incremental backoff for loaders

 write seed.py tests